Multiple Single-Leg Hop-Stabilization Test (MSLHST)

 They were able to show very good inter-tester reliability with ICCs ranging from 0.70-0.92.
 While the landing error scores showed no significant difference between the testers (ICC 0.92 and 0.92), the balance error scores differed significantly between two of the three testers resulting in slightly lower ICCs of 0.70 and 0.74.
 Still, even the lowest value (0.70) is still in the “strong” correlation category.

 Until 2017, the intra-tester reliability of the MSLHST had not been investigated.
 Sawle et al. conducted their intra-rater reliability study with one investigator in a single session.
-Their findings show an ICC-range between 0.72-0.88 that point towards good to excellent reliability of repeated tests.
-Other than for Riemann et al. , this study found better reliability scores for balance (ICC 0.88 and 0.87) instead of landing scores (ICC: 0.72 and 0.78) .
+Their findings show an ICC range between 0.72-0.88 which points towards good to excellent reliability of repeated tests.
+Other than for Riemann et al. (1999) , this study found better reliability scores for balance (ICC 0.88 and 0.87) instead of landing scores (ICC 0.72 and 0.78) .

 Both studies reflect differences in score reliability between balance and landing scores.
 As the MSLHST assesses the sum of the two scores, and both the inter-rater and intra-rater ICCs are in clinically acceptable standards, the test can be recommended for inclusion in future clinical trials of recreationally active participants and athletes [4, 9].